modernmt/modernmt/README.md

 ./mmt create en fr wmt-train-dir
 ```

+On a Amazon 16 core, 30GB Ram it took 4 hours.

 ### MMT Tuning (Expert)

 MMT quality can be increased by tuning the parameters providing unseen translation examples.